Stability of hypersurfaces with constant mean curvature trapped between two parallel hyperplanes: Stability criteria of unduloids

 \section{Stability criteria of unduloids}

 It is convenient to introduce a quantity parameterizing the family of unduloids.
-As such a quantity, we adopt the non-uniformness parameter defined by \be s := 1-\frac{h_{\rm min}}{h_{\rm max}} \in (0,1), \ee where $h_{\rm min}$ and $ h_{\rm max} $ denote the radii of an unduloid at the neck and bulge, respectively.
+As such a quantity, we adopt the non-uniformness parameter \be s = 1-\frac{h_{\rm min}}{h_{\rm max}} \in (0,1), \ee introduced in Sect.~\ref{sec1} where $h_{\rm min}$ and $ h_{\rm max} $ denote the radii of an unduloid at the neck and bulge, respectively.
 One can naturally assign $s=0$ and $s=1$ to the critical cylinder and the largest hemisphere, that fits the interval, respectively.
-In the rest of this paper, we denote the half period of unduloid itself, mean curvature, volume, and eigenvalue of such an unduloid by ${\mathcal U}(s)$, $H(s)$, $V(s)$, and $\lambda_i(s)$, respectively.\footnote{In this paper, we assume the continuity of $\lim_{s \to +0} X = X|_{s=0}$ and $\lim_{s \to 1-0} X = X|_{s=1}$ for $X=A, V$ and $H$.}
+In the rest of this paper, we denote the half period of unduloid itself, mean curvature, volume, and eigenvalue of such an unduloid by ${\cal U}(s)$, $H(s)$, $V(s)$, and $\lambda_i(s)$, respectively.\footnote{In this paper, we assume the continuity of $\lim_{s \to +0} X = X \vert_{s=0}$ and $\lim_{s \to 1-0} X = X\vert_{s=1}$ for $X=A, V$ and $H$.}

-For ${\mathcal U}(s)$, one can show the negativity (resp.\ positivity) of $\lambda_1$ (resp.\ $\lambda_3$).
+For ${\cal U}(s)$, one can show the negativity (resp.\ positivity) of $\lambda_1$ (resp.\ $\lambda_3$).
 Namely, the following holds, \be \lambda_1(s) < 0 < \lambda_3(s), \;\;\; \forall s \in (0,1). \ee See Appendix~\ref{sec:lambda13} for a proof.

-In the rest of this section, we will introduce mathematical theories which play crucial roles in the stability analysis of Sec.~\ref{sec:analysis}.
-In Sec.~\ref{sec:sign}, we see how to know the sign of $\lambda_2(s)$ from the behavior of $H(s)$.
-While $\lambda_2(s)<0$ immediately implies the instability of ${\mathcal U}(s)$ from \eqref{cr0}, another criterion is needed to determine the stability of ${\mathcal U}(s)$ when $\lambda_2(s) \geq 0$.
-Therefore, in Sec.~\ref{sec:positive}, we see how the behavior of $H(s)$ and $V(s)$ determines the stability when $\lambda_2(s) \geq 0$.
+In the rest of this section, we will introduce mathematical theories which play crucial roles in the stability analysis of Sect.~\ref{sec:analysis}.
+In Sect.~\ref{sec:sign}, we see how to determine the sign of $\lambda_2(s)$ from the behavior of $H(s)$.
+While $\lambda_2(s)<0$ immediately implies the instability of ${\cal U}(s)$ from \eqref{cr0}, another criterion is needed to determine the stability of ${\cal U}(s)$ when $\lambda_2(s) \geq 0$.
+Therefore, in Sect.~\ref{sec:positive}, we see how the behavior of $H(s)$ and $V(s)$ determines the stability when $\lambda_2(s) \geq 0$.